A tourniquet is a mechanical device used for the temporary control of the circulation of blood.

 Prior to use

-The tourniquet should be checked prior to use, ensuring that the cuff is not leaking, connections are not loose, tubing is not worn and the equipment is clean (Rationale 2 and 3).
+The tourniquet should be checked prior to use, ensuring that the cuff is not leaking, connections are not loose, tubing is not worn and the equipment is clean (Rationales 2 and 3).

-Worn or damaged parts/equipment must not be used (Rationale 2 and 3).
+Worn or damaged parts/equipment must not be used (Rationales 2 and 3).

 Worn or damaged parts must be removed from the area and replaced or repaired as soon as possible (Rationale 2 and 3).